 - The normal range for folic acid in the blood is is between 2.7 and 17.0 (ng/mL).

 - Higher-than-normal folic acid levels usually aren’t problematic, but they might indicate a vitamin B-12 deficiency.

 - A lower level of folic acid might indicate anemia, malabsorption or problems absorbing vitamins and minerals or just a folic acid deficiency.

 Now that you have a better understanding of what you’ll see from your results, you can take bigger control over your healthcare.
 Get your Wellness Test today!

 If you seek additional information regarding test results, you may choose to visit Lab Tests Online, a public resource for clinical lab testing and an excellent resource.

 Though Walk-In Lab’s Medical Director reviews all lab results, testing through Walk-In Lab does not replace the need for your primary care physician.
 Walk-In Lab testing is intended for information and education, and not diagnostic purposes.
-You should follow up with your physician to review your laboratory results, especially those which are flagged in the out-of-normal reference range.
+When you order an online blood test, you should follow up with your physician to review your laboratory results, especially those which are flagged in the out-of-normal reference range.